yzhouas/reproducible-image-restoration-state-of-the-art/README.md

 # reproducible-image-denoising-state-of-the-art
 State-of-the-arts of image restoration work.
 Some of the codes may not be official, please doulbe check them.
 The lists under each subsections may have overlaps.
-This collection is inspired and re-organized from the [summary of Bihan Wen](https://github.com/wenbihan/reproducible-image-denoising-state-of-the-art), [summary by flyywh](https://github.com/flyywh/Image-Denoising-State-of-the-art).
+This collection is inspired and re-organized from the [summary of Bihan Wen](https://github.com/wenbihan/reproducible-image-denoising-state-of-the-art), [summary by flyywh](https://github.com/flyywh/Image-Denoising-State-of-the-art), [summary of yapengtian](https://github.com/YapengTian/Single-Image-Super-Resolution).

 This list is maintained by [Yuqian Zhou](http://yuqianzhou.com/) at [IFP UIUC](https://ifp-uiuc.github.io/).
 ## Image Super-resolution